MisterWest11/Data_Analytics-Week-1---2/D.A Week 2.md

 In conclusion, data manipulation plays a crucial role in dealing with composite and distributed data structures, as well as improving data quality through string manipulation techniques.
 These actions ensure that your data is well-organized, consistent, and ready for meaningful analysis.

+# Chapter 4: Managing Data Quality

+**Circumstances to Check for Quality**

+There are numerous circumstances where it is appropriate to implement data quality control checks.
+Errors during data acquisition, transformation, manipulation and visualization all contribute to degrading data quality.

+**Automated Validation**

+* Preventing Errors from Various Sources: Data can come various sources, including automated systems and human interaction.
+Both are susceptible to errors, so data validation is crucial.

+* Mapping and Data Types: before automation, it's essential to understand how source data fields map to their corresponding database columns.
+Furthermore, data type compatibility needs to be ensured.
+Automating data type validation can prevent errors caused by such mismatches.

+* Verifying Completeness: Data validation goes beyond data types.
+Automating checks for the expected number of data points can be valuable.
+This prevents missing data from affecting your analytics.

+in essence, automated data validation acts as a safeguard against errors at the data entry point.
+By ensuring data adheres to defined formats and expectations, you can improve data quality and prevent downstream issues in your analytics movement.

+**Data Quality Dimensions**

+It is essential to consider multiple attributes of data when considering its quality.
+Six dimensions to take into account when assessing data quality are accuracy, completeness, consistency, timeless, uniqueness and validity.

 *Chapter 5:* Data Analytics and Statistics